 Customize Your Journey

 Unlock the magic of Africa on your own customized Ker & Downey safari.
 From honeymoons to safari adventures fit for the whole family, our designers are eager to show you the diverse and beautiful kingdoms of Africa with reverence and wonder.
 Contact our experts to start our own safari journey.
 In the meantime, follow us on Facebook, Instagram, and X for daily travel inspiration.

-The Lion King releases in cinemas July 19, 2019.
 The Lion King images appear courtesy of Disney.